 You can check prices for campsites across Sweden and Denmark on Booking.com.

-Some Swedish camping sites also accept the Camping Card International (CCI), which costs 185 SEK a year and offers discounts of up to 50% on off-season stays.
+Some Swedish camping sites also accept the Camping Card International (CCI), which costs 495 SEK a year and offers discounts of up to 50% on off-season stays, plus two free nights camping at one of their sites.

-Right near beautiful Lake Siljan in Central Sweden, Mora Camping has lovely grass pitches surrounded by tall pines, plus wooden cabins and bungalows to rent.
+Right near beautiful Lake Siljan in Central Sweden, First Camp Moraparken has lovely grass pitches surrounded by tall pines, plus wooden cabins and bungalows to rent.

 When the weather’s good you can hire a kayak from the campsite and paddle out into the lake.